WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_13.md

 O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing!

 ###### 35
 Behold, your house is forsaken.
-And I tell you, you will not see me until you say, 'Blessed is he who comes in the name of the Lord!'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I tell you, you will not see me until you say, 'Blessed is he who comes in the name of the Lord!'"

 ***